Introduction

 - How did your high-level technical architecture evolve as you worked through low-level considerations?

-- In what ways did these tools aid your creative process?
+- In what ways did your tools aid your creative process?
+In what ways did they hinder it?

 - Were there things you were hoping to achieve that you couldn't because of limits in the underlying tools?